Homniserv/pointillism/README.md

 Relative to CP i.e. Constraint Programming(Python Google ORtools), graphs, GPS(Earth locations, satellites best spread), CSP and COP

+Example 5 : density, chemistry Pauli orbitals distributions

+Example 6 : Penrose related : with France frontiers, find gravity point, 100km*100km squares (or less by frontiers) so that number of squares is minimal, or average real polygone surface is max, and so on.

 By Peter MOUEZA